zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 - To waste your time in battles not of your choosing is more than just a mistake, it is stupidity of the highest order.

+##### Robert Sapolsky

+- Environment does not begin at birth; environment begins as soon as you have an environment—As soon as you’re a fetus, you are subject to whatever information is coming through Mom’s circulation, hormone levels, and nutrients.

 ##### Robert Wright